techmateTristan/inventory-control/README.md

  product IDs, OS, unique IDs, and fields relating to state and pending maintenance etc.

-All CRUD operations are to be supported with a range of useful views.
+All CRUD operations are to be supported, and with a range of useful views.